|Best overall||FiiO M11 Plus||SEE IT||

 Finally, the last thing to consider when purchasing a DAP is how long you can expect it to play between recharges.
 Somewhat counterintuitively, the fancier DACs often offer worse battery life due to their large screens, Android operating systems, and more powerful digital signal processing options/amplifier output.
 Any DAP worth investing in will last at least through a workday of listening.
 If you don’t mind plugging in overnight, this will likely be sufficient.

 Along with this, look closely at how long the player takes to recharge.
 The Hidiz AP80 Pro-X comes in on the low end for battery life but takes only an hour to fully recharge, which means a quick plug-in throughout the day will likely close the gap in usability for extended listening sessions.
-If you do anticipate having to plug in, also be sure to check if the device can still be used while charging.
+If you anticipate having to plug in, also check if the device can still be used while charging.

 Q: What is a DAP?

 The acronym “DAP” stands for Digital Audio Player.
 These standalone devices aim to play your music back at the highest quality.
 While many audiophile products pair with a smartphone via USB, DAPs remove your phone from the equation entirely.
 Instead, they’re entirely built around sound quality, including components and designs engineered to maximize the listening experience.

 The best-known DAP is probably the original Apple iPod.
 Since those small MP3 players, many listeners have become content with the ease of listening wirelessly through their smartphones.
 This isn’t a great solution for audio enthusiasts and music fans with favorite wired headphones.
 A DAP can be the perfect answer for them, creating a portable hi-fi system that allows them to carry a top-tier listening experience everywhere they go.